apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 Most if not all open-source projects [should] have a [contributor guide](https://apereo.github.io/cas/developer/Contributor-Guidelines.html), whose sole job is to explain the project policy and pace when it comes to accepting changes from the community.
 Indeed and among many other things, providing guidelines and documentation that teach one how to build, test and contribute patches of all sorts and colors is a pretty good sign of a healthy project and a vibrant community.

-This guide addresses two burning questions:
+The overarching theme of this guide starts with the following questions:

 1. What is the Apereo CAS project policy on accepting contributions?
 2. How may one, seriously and in a step-wise fashion, get started with contributions?